Abbé people: The revolt of 1910

 During the colonial era, a revolt of the Abbé in January 1910 (early 1905, late 1918), led to the deportation from Ivory Coast of several citizens of ethnic groups from Central African Republic and Congo - Brazzaville.
-Indeed, the Abbés, tired of the excesses committed by settlers in the Ivorian port, forced labor, injustices and being constantly victims (confiscation of weapons immediately after the payment of heavy taxes required for their transport, arbitrary acts, trampling of human dignity, etc. ..), the Abbés revolted.
-They rolled around mercilessly with 1,400 skirmishers from Senegal, and decapitated a French commander named Rubino in the process.Three descendants of the deportees were known by the following exceptional destinies:
+The Abbés, tired of the excesses committed by settlers in the Ivorian port, forced labor, confiscation of weapons immediately after the payment of heavy taxes required for their transport, arbitrary acts, and other grievances, the Abbés revolted.
+They rampaged with 1,400 skirmishers from Senegal, and decapitated a French commander named Rubino in the process.Three notable descendants of the deportees were: